What a Fed rate hike means for you, at any age

 Student-loan rates have been climbing along with the yield on the 10-year Treasury note, which has risen above 3 percent.
 Undergraduate students taking out federal direct loans this school year will pay a fixed 5.05 percent interest rate.
 That’s a significant jump from the 4.45 percent rate of the prior school year, and it’s the highest since 2009-10, when it was 5.6 percent.

 The rate is fixed, so direct federal loans taken out for the 2018-19 academic year will keep the 5.05 percent rate.
-But the Fed is expected to raise rates again in December and maybe another three times in 2019.
-Long-term rates would also rise, so student loans taken out next year will likely have a higher rate.
+The Fed reiterated Wednesday that it expects to raise rates one more time this year and another three times in 2019.
+Unless that changes, long-term rates would also rise, so student loans taken out next year will likely have a higher rate.

 Interest rates for private loans are already traditionally higher and will likely rise as well.